NagaHimaja/Javascript/README.md

 # Javascript
-programmes from beginner to advanced levels that I used to practice learning Javascript
+Programmes from beginner to advanced levels that I practiced while learning JavaScript